harpreetpb61/Induction-Program/README.md

 ### **3. Paramjit Singh Cheema (Brigadier)**
 Brigadier P.S.
 Cheema also addressed us.
 He motivated and encouraged all the students, emphasizing the importance of fitness, discipline, and a strong mindset for success.

+## **Day 6 ( 07 August 2025 ), Thursday**

+on day 6 there were lectures of physics and maths.
+In both the lectures the teachers told us the syllabus and all the basic topics.